datarefuge/workflow/README.md

 **********************
 ## Partners
 Data Rescue is a broad, grassroots effort with support from numerous local and nationwide networks.
-Thanks particularly to [EDGI](https://envirodatagov.org/) and [Date Refuge](http://www.ppehlab.org/datarefuge/) for their leadershp, and to our numerous supporters for their hard work.
+[DateRefuge](http://www.ppehlab.org/datarefuge/) thanks [EDGI](https://envirodatagov.org/) in particular for their contributions, and to our numerous supporters for their hard work.
+See more of our institutional partners on our [home page](http://www.ppehlab.org/datarefuge#partners).